Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for breast cancer.

 Immunotherapy for Breast Cancer

-Although breast cancer has historically not been considered a favorable target for immunotherapies, several preclinical and clinical studies have provided important insights and clinical data that support its potential to improve clinical outcomes for patients with breast cancer.
-Overall, immunotherapy holds several key advantages over conventional chemotherapeutic treatments, as well as over new targeted therapies.
-Not only does immunotherapy generally confer fewer side effects, enabling it to be administered for longer periods of time and/or in combination with other agents without added toxicity, but patients may also be less likely to develop resistance to immunotherapeutic approaches because of the immune system’s ability to target multiple cancer antigens and pathways simultaneously, and to offer longer-term protection due to its capacity for memory.
+Although breast cancer has historically been considered immunologically silent, several preclinical and clinical studies suggest that immunotherapy has the potential to improve clinical outcomes for patients with breast cancer.
+Overall, immunotherapy holds several key advantages over conventional chemotherapeutic and targeted treatments directed at the tumor itself.
+First, immunotherapy generally results in fewer side effects, enabling it to be administered for longer periods of time and/or in combination with other agents without added toxicity.
+Patients may also be less likely to develop resistance to immunotherapy because of the immune system’s ability to target multiple cancer antigens simultaneously, and adapt to changing cancer cells.
+Go to our Clinical Trial Finder to be matched with clinical trials of immunotherapies for breast cancer that are currently enrolling patients.

 Some immunotherapies that have shown promise in recent clinical trials include:

-NeuVax (nelipepimut-S or E75) is under investigation to prevent breast cancer recurrence among patients with low to intermediate levels of HER2 expression (HER2 1+ and 2+) following surgery.
-A phase III trial (PRESENT) was announced in January 2012 and is currently enrolling patients (NCT01479244).
+NeuVax (nelipepimut-S or E75) is under investigation to prevent breast cancer recurrence among patients with low-to-intermediate levels of HER2 expression (HER2 1+ and 2+) following surgery.
+A phase III trial (PRESENT) is now fully enrolled (NCT01479244).
 The trial has been granted a Special Protocol Assessment (SPA) by the FDA, meaning that, if the trial meets its pre-specified endpoint, it will fulfill the necessary criteria to file for regulatory approval.
+There is also a phase IIb trial of NeuVax for node-positive or triple-negative following standard-of-care treatment (NCT01570036), and a phase I/II among neoadjuvantly treated node-positive and -negative HER2 3+ patients not achieving a pathological complete response, or adjuvantly treated node-positive HER2 3+ patients (NCT02297698).

-Based on preclinical and an early-phase study in multiple cancer types, an activating anti-OX40 antibody is being tested in a phase I/II trial for patients with stage IV breast cancer who have failed prior hormone or chemotherapy (NCT01642290).
+An anti-OX40 antibody is being tested in a phase I/II trial for patients with stage 4 breast cancer who have failed prior hormone or chemotherapy (NCT01642290).
 OX40 is a costimulatory molecule expressed after T cell activation that enhances T cell survival and anti-cancer effector function.

 CRI Impact: Historical Contributions to Breast Cancer Research